parked cars

 What changes are coming to stop car theft?

-From the recent Federal Budget, amendments to the Criminal Code aim to provide additional tools for law enforcement and prosecutors to address auto theft.
+Amendments to the Criminal Code, announced in the recent Federal Budget, aim to provide additional tools for law enforcement and prosecutors to address auto theft.
 These adaptations include:

 Where can consumers go for support?

-CAA has been educating Members and consumers about avoiding car theft and protecting their property.
+CAA has been educating Members and consumers on how to avoid car theft and protect their property.
 You can take multiple steps, from simple steps like always keeping your car doors locked to installing audible alarms and investing in a tracking system.

 More than 50 per cent of people surveyed felt that insurance companies should be primarily responsible for educating Canadians about auto theft prevention options.
 Alternatively, 38 per cent felt that the responsibility belonged to local law enforcement.

-One of your first steps should be to ask your auto insurance company if they offer a discount for installing an immobilizer or other anti theft devices.
+One of your first steps should be to ask your auto insurance company if they offer a discount for installing an immobilizer or other anti-theft devices.
 What is an immobilizer?
-They are devices that can be installed akin to a car passcode that stops a thief’s ability to take your vehicle.
+They are devices that can be installed, akin to a car's passcode, that prevent a thief from taking your vehicle.

 Remain vigilant.
 Thieves often hit several vehicles in one neighbourhood, so security footage is highly likely to be valuable to police.
 Chat with your neighbours and monitor your online community groups.